Wade in the Water: Performances and recordings

 In 1966, Ramsey Lewis Trio's rendition of "Wade in the Water" was a popular instrumental hit, reaching #19 on the Hot 100.
-In Canada, it reached #32.
+In Canada, it reached #32 and #31 in the UK.

 In 1967 Herb Alpert and the Tijuana Brass and Billy Preston published their instrumental versions of the song.

+In 1969 The Chambers Brothers recorded a combination studio and live from the Fillmore East album - Love, Peace and Happiness.
+"Wade in the Water" (arr.
+Joseph Chambers) is the first track on the live side.

 The melody was used for the 1988 Tony!
 Toni!
 Toné! hit "Little Walter."

+Eva Cassidy included a soft, jazz and blues inspired version on her album Songbird.
+It was released through Blix Street on May 19, 1998, two years after her death in 1996.